UselessGuru/MultiPoolMiner/MultiPoolMiner/README.md

 **-SwitchingPrevention**
 Since version 2.6, the delta value (integer) that was used to determine how often MultiPoolMiner is allowed to switch, is now user-configurable on a scale of 1 to infinity on an intensity basis.
 Default is 1 (Start.bat default is 2).
 Recommended values are 1-10 where 1 means the most frequent switching and 10 means the least switching.
 Please note setting this value to zero (0) will not turn this function off!
 Please see further explanation in MULTIPOOLMINER'S LOGIC section below.

-**-UseDeviceNameForStatsFileNaming** (recommended, enabled by default with MPM version 3.2 and later) Include this command to use the device model as part of the stat file names.
-This keeps benchmark results valid when new cards of a different model are added or when the the order of the cards are change.
-E.g. CcminerNevermore-GPU#00-GPU#02_Lyra2z_HashRate.txt -> NVIDIA-CcminerNevermore-2xGtx1080ti_Lyra2z_HashRate.txt

 **-UserName**
 Your username you use to login to MiningPoolHub.